ChrstphrHll/npc_gen/students/Mya Nelaeryn.md

 ---
 ### Description
 - 2nd year Human Barbarian in Elkenval
-- straight auburn hair that's braided with pink ribbon (long), Pale Brown eyes, and Fair skin
+- shoulder length wavy blonde hair that's messy, Pale Brown eyes, and Fair skin
 - Is Folksy and Evil, and has Creativity as their ideal

 ### Organizations